 Within both its geographical region and its sector, MCC is an early adopter.
 "We have a slogan that everyone who knows the city will recognize: 'We are Manchester, we are different'," says Bob.
 "Our ethos means we are proud to be leading the way both within Greater Manchester and in the North of England more generally, in terms of local authority digital strategy."

 "Not only are we changing how our organization functions, but we are also developing new ways of supporting our elected members," he explains.
 "For example, elected members hold office hours with residents.
-We plan to enable them to do this over Hangouts Meet, meaning they would be able to meet with more people."
+We plan to enable them to do this over Google Meet, meaning they would be able to meet with more people."

 "We are now speaking to other local government authorities from around the country to share our knowledge and experience of G Suite," says Bob.
 "Hopefully, in collaboration with Google Cloud, we will be able to build a regional community of public sector users in the North West, as it would be good to share initiatives."